propan/yaDatePicker/README.md

     <div id="calendar"></div>

-Finally, attach a date picker to the created field:
+Finally, attach a datepicker to the created field:

     $("#date").attachDatePicker();